JelleDeMoerloose/thesis_keylime_deployment/README.md

 * [Node.js and npm](https://nodejs.org/en/download/)
 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 You also need access to the `Standard_DC2as_v5` VM size , as this is a confidential machine with Azure's VTPM.
 Access can be requested using the Azure Portal.
 You can also use the trustedlaunch VM's containing a similar (but way less secure ) vTPM to test the infrastructure, this requires editing of the `/IaC/index.ts`file.
-This file also uses the resource group `Jelle-Thesis-Resources`, which can be changed in `Pulumi.dev
+This file also uses the resource group `Jelle-Thesis-Resources`, which can be changed in `Pulumi.dev.yaml` to your own resource group.

 ### Setup Instructions